 According to his memoirs Stewart Granger was offered the role of Messala but claimed that he turned it down on the advice of his agent who recommended Granger not to play a supporting role to Charlton Heston.

-This is believed to be one of only three MGM films where the studio's trademark Leo the Lion did not roar at the beginning of the opening credits, apparently because of the religious theme in the film.
-The others were The Next Voice You Hear... (another film with a religious theme) and Westward the Women.
-(The lion used in 1968's 2001: A Space Odyssey was the new illustrated logo first used in the credits for that film, not a real lion.
+One of only four MGM films where the studio's trademark Leo the Lion did not roar at the beginning of the opening credits, apparently because of the religious theme in the film.
+The others were The Next Voice You Hear...
+(1950) (another film with a religious theme), Westward the Women (1951) and North by Northwest (1959), in which composer Bernard Herrmann's growling music took the place of the lion's roar.
+(The lion used in 1968's 2001: A Space Odyssey (1968) was the new illustrated logo first used in the credits for that film, not a real lion.
 But this logo was shortly discarded permanently, and so doesn't count.)

 During filming, director William Wyler noticed that one of the extras was missing a hand.
-He had the man's stump covered in blood with a false bone protruding from it for the scene where the galley was rammed by another ship.
+He had the make-up department construct a prosthetic that included a protruding false bone to cover the man's stump for the scene where the galley was rammed by a pirate ship.
 Wyler made similar use of an extra who was missing a foot.

-Wyler left all the details of the chariot race - every shot, crash and stunt - in the hands of his second-unit director Andrew Marton.
-When he saw the final version of Marton and lead stuntman Yakima Canutt's work, Wyler remarked that it was "one of the greatest cinematic achievements" he'd ever seen.
+William Wyler selected all the camera angles for the chariot race, but left all the details of its actual shooting in the hands of his second-unit directors Andrew Marton and Yakima Canutt.
+When he saw Marton and Canutt's work, Wyler remarked that it was "one of the greatest cinematic achievements" he'd ever seen.
+Wyler then supervised the editing of the sequence.

 Originally William Wyler had planned only to film the first unit and leave the second unit duties to producer Sam Zimbalist.
-These plans were scuppered by Zimbalist's premature death.
-MGM persuaded Wyler to see the film through to completion by offering him a sizable amount of money.
+These plans had to be scrapped after Zimbalist's premature death.
+MGM persuaded Wyler to see the film through to completion by offering him a greater financial stake in the film.

 The first of only three films to win 11 Academy Awards, including Best Picture.
 It also has the highest percentage of winning Academy Awards.
-In 1959 and 1960 there were only 12 categories.
-11 of 12 = 92%.
+In 1960 there were only 12 categories.
+11/12 & 11 of 12 = 91 & 2/3%.

-MGM was unsatisfied with the script even as the film was shooting, and hired Ben Hecht to "polish" it.
+Nervous at the expense and trying to cover all its bases, MGM executives dissatisfied with the script hired Ben Hecht to "polish" it during shooting.
 They flew him to Rome, set him up in a house and paid him approximately $15,000 for a week's work.
 It's not known if any of Hecht's dialogue made it into the final film.

 Sergio Leone has an uncredited second unit director credit.
-In later years, he claimed that he directed the chariot race scenes, but that is a falsehood (Leone had a reputation for not always being truthful).
+In later years, he claimed that he directed the chariot race scenes, but that is an apparently self-serving exaggeration (Leone had a reputation for stretching the truth).

 The trivia items below may give away important plot points.

-The chariot race segment was directed by legendary stuntman Yakima Canutt.
+The chariot race segment was co-directed by legendary stuntman Yakima Canutt (with veteran director Andrew Marton).
 Joe Canutt (Yak's son) doubled for Charlton Heston.
-During one of the crashes, in which Judah Ben-Hur's horses jump over a crashed chariot, the younger Canutt was thrown from his chariot onto the tongue of his chariot.
+During one of the crashes, in which Judah Ben-Hur's horses jump over a wrecked chariot, the younger Canutt was thrown from his chariot onto the tongue of his chariot because he failed to heed Yakima Canutt's instructions as to how to grip the railing as the chariot hit the top of the hidden ramp leading up to the debris.
 He managed to climb back into his chariot and bring it back under control.
 The sequence looked so good that it was included in the film, with a close-up of Heston climbing back into the chariot.
 Canutt got a slight cut on his chin, but it was the only injury in the incredibly dangerous sequence.
 Stuntman Nosher Powell, who worked on the film, states in his biography, that Yakima Canutt went pale as a ghost when the chariot crashed.
 The crash was not planned, and everybody - including Yakima Canutt - believed that Joe Canutt had died.

 The rumor that Stephen Boyd's double was killed during the chariot race is false.
 According to second-unit director Yakima Canutt, the "Messala" that was run over, a Roman soldier standing on the center island who was hit by a chariot and the driver of a spilled rig who jumped out of the way of one chariot but was immediately run over by another one were all articulated and weighted dummies (made with movable arm and leg joints), so when they were hit they "reacted" the way a normal human body would in that situation.
 A combination of adroit placement and expert editing made the dummies look like real people being run over.